flowdev/present-go-job/PITCHME.md

 ### HTTP layer

-- REST vs rpc
+- REST vs RPC |
-- is HTTP stateless or state-full, and what does that imply
+- HTTP is stateless.
+What does that imply? |
-- existing methods, what is an idempotent method and which ones should be
+- Existing methods: GET, POST, DELETE, PUT, PATCH |
+- Idempotent methods can be done multiple times |
+- Caching |
-- caching
+- GraphQL |
-- knowledge about GraphQL?

 ---